thealemaster/roman/README.md

   normally (the code didn't handle all the numbers yet).
   This is why you will notice a jump in logic in the convertRomanToDecimal for that test
+- After a peer review, I discovered there is a difference between installing check using apt-get and if it had been built in the VM.
+I added some logic to the Makefiles to detect this and include the right libs
+- Subtraction was an obvious extension to what had already been implemented for addition.
+The result is there is less test coverage around subtraction

+The solution implements the following user stories:

+User Story: Addition
+As a Roman bookkeeper, I want to be able to add two numbers together.
+ So that I can do my work faster with fewer mathematical errors.

+User Story: Subtraction
+As a Roman bookkeeper, I want to be able to subtract one number from another.
+So that I can do my work faster and with fewer mathematical errors.